This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

 Sterilize your baby bottles once they’re washed.

 The cheapest way to get this done is to boil them in a saucepan; no other products or equipment required.
 Provided the manufacturer of the bottles you have says you can do so, (the most common thing you can’t do is microwave sterilize them, so you should be fine) fill a saucepan with enough water to cover all of the parts you want to sterilize.
 You’ll want to make sure everything is completely submerged, with no bubbles.
 Bring it to the boil, then continue to boil rapidly for 5 minutes before turning the stove off and allowing the water to cool.
-Remove with tongs and place them on a clean surface to dry before reassembly and storage.
+Remove with tongs and place them on a clean surface.
+Find out whether you should dry baby bottles before use in my other article here.

 Your baby bottles smell like soap because: they’re damaged